 Although having said that, grey skies and a dusting of snow make St Dunstan look simply magical.

-Those with some cash can hire St Dunstan in the East for parties, wedding receptions, or just for a lark about.
+Those with some cash can hire St Dunstan in the East for all sorts of events.
 A quick browse through Instagram proves that it’s a stunning spot for a moody photoshoot too.
 But if you aren’t striking a dramatic pose for your adoring followers, St Dunstan still makes for a lovely day out.
 Maybe it’s time for you to make a pilgrimage?